 The IP-Sat model provides very good agreement with a wide range of small $x$ DIS data on e+p scattering at HERA~\cite{Rezaeian:2012ji}.
 The latter constrains the parameters of this model, which in turn is an essential ingredient of the IP-Glasma model of the initial conditions for heavy-ion collisions.
 We will discuss the IP-Glasma model in \Sec{sec:ipglasma}.

-An advantage of the MV model formulation is that one can compute with relative ease~\cite{Fujii:2002vh,Blaizot:2004wv,Dominguez:2011wm,Dusling:2017aot,Fukushima:2017mko} not just the dipole Wilson line correlator but quadrupole and higher point correlators that appear in semi-inclusive final states in e+A and p+A collisions.
+An advantage of the MV model formulation is that one can compute with relative ease~\cite{Fujii:2002vh,Blaizot:2004wv,Dominguez:2011wm,Dusling:2017aot,Fukushima:2017mko} not only the dipole Wilson line correlator but also the quadrupole and higher point correlators that appear in semi-inclusive final states in e+A and p+A collisions.